-While we do have a fair number of Mac users within Engineering, please be aware that a large majority of our programs are not available for Mac OS.
-Whitacre College of Engineering Remote Lab gives students access to many of our Windows engineering software, but some classes may require you to run Windows freeware or student versions of software not found on our Remote Lab.
+Please be aware that we do not recommend MacBooks.
+While the Whitacre College of Engineering's Remote Lab gives students access to most of our engineering software, it's not unusual to need to run Windows freeware or student versions of software to complete your courses.
 In that case, Mac users will need to install and configure Windows with either Bootcamp or VMware Fusion.

 The Whitacre College of Engineering powers your on-the-go lifestyle with our Remote Lab cloud computing initiative.
 Students can use their favorite PC or Mac computers or tablets, including iOS, Android, or BlackBerry devices, to access the Remote Lab from any location with a high-speed internet connection.
 The Remote Lab provides access to a wide variety of engineering software without being tied to a traditional computer lab.
 For more information on our Remote Lab, please visit: http://www.depts.ttu.edu/coe/dean/computing/remote-lab.php